nus-cs2103/website-base/admin/common-commentary-fragment.md

 <!-- ------------------------------------------------------------------------------------------------------ -->
 <div id="{{ slugify("principles-interfaceSegregationPrinciple") }}">

-If you liked the principles covered above, given below are a few more widely used principles most of which are optional in this module (they were moved to the optional topics in order to reduce the module workload).
+If you liked the principles covered above, given below are a few more widely used principles most of which are optional in this course (they were moved to the optional topics in order to reduce the course workload).

 The only examinable thing is ==the term== _SOLID principles_.
 </div>